 Furthermore, include props of different sizes so that they counterbalance each other.
 This concept also applies when portioning your food.

 How to Create a Focal Point to Emphasize the Main Subject

 The focal point refers to the specific spot on your subject that you want to emphasize.
 You can create focal points with light, color, isolation, or contrast.
 It can be anything from a raspberry on a cake or even the tip of a knife.

 You’re free to have two or three focal points within the grid.
 But one must be more dominant than the others.

 4. Use Negative Space to Provide Balance

-5. Visualise the Composition with Crop Guides
+8. Visualize the Composition With Crop Guides

 Crop guides help you fix your composition when post-processing food photography.